-The sphygmomanometer shall maintain the maximum permissible error requirements specified in this Recommendation (5.1.1) after storage for 24 h at a temperature of -20 °C and for 24 h at a temperature of 70 °C and a relative humidity of 85 % (non-condensing).
+The sphygmomanometer shall maintain the maximum permissible error requirements for the measurement of the cuff air pressure specified in this Recommendation (5.1.1) after storage for 24 h at a temperature of -20° C and for 24 h at a temperature of 70° C and a relative humidity of 85% (non-condensing).
+The test shall be performed with the unpacked sphygmomanometer.
+Testing shall be carried out in accordance with A.3.